ekzhang/jute/README.md

 most frequently used ones.
 The goal of Jute is to reimagine notebook design, so some elements may be simplified to emphasize more important user flows.

-These existing projects take different approaches to interface design, but still may be of interest to you:
+These existing projects take different approaches, but still may be of interest to you:

 - [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop) —
   Official Jupyter Lab desktop application, based on Electron.